The Science Is On Your Side.

 No question lands.
 No lesson sticks.
 No repair happens.

 This is true in every room, in every relationship.
 The couple mid-fight.
 The teenager at the breaking point.
 The person at 3am who can't stop the spiral.
-The man whose addiction is louder than anything you could say to him right now.
 Both questions only work when the storm has passed.
 That's not a preference — that's neuroscience.
 The Respect Filter isn't about being polite.
 It's about waiting for the brain that can actually hear you.

 He published it.
 Before the 4 LAWS.
 Before anyone was asking.